LSSTDESC/qp/docs/user_guide/cookbook.md

 ```

-You can see that for the quantile parameterization, `x_samples()` returns a set of values that are evenly spaced between the minimum and the maximum value of the "locs" for all distributions in the `Ensemble`.
+You can see that for the quantile parameterization, `x_samples()` returns a set of values that are evenly spaced between the minimum and the maximum value of the $locs$ for all distributions in the `Ensemble`.
 Now let's use this array to plot the first distribution in the `Ensemble`:

 ```{doctest}
 >>> plt.plot(ens_q.x_samples(), ens_q[0].cdf(ens_q.x_samples()))